  When a meeting date is requested, check in the HSP calendar to confirm that the date is not already booked.
-If the date is free, reserve the room and notify chairs that the meeting date is okay. . Notify the President of any contacts from other women’s groups or outside groups wanting to interact with the Women’s Club, so she can communicate with them. Bean soup: order the beans and the bags whenever a Bean Soup Day is scheduled, and make sure the room is set up for the workers.
+If the date is free, reserve the room and notify chairs that the meeting date is okay. Notify the President of any contacts from other women’s groups or outside groups wanting to interact with the Women’s Club so she can communicate with them. Bean soup: make sure the room is set up for the workers to prepare the bean soup mix.

+Send most recent member mailing address list to printer. Use slow time as needed to organize online and paper files. Continue to update department and committee lists as new members are added.
+Notify chairs and President as needed.

- Take photographs at club events and Wednesday programs for use in the monthly newsletters and the president’s scrapbook. .
-Notify cPresident Answer phones; take notes and resolve issues during regular work hours.
+ Answer phones; take notes and resolve issues during regular work hours.

-Provide Membership chair, President and any other interested party, names and contact information of new members.
+ Provide Membership chair, President and any other interested party, names and contact information of new members.

-Send welcome letter to new members; include preference sheet and information sheet.
+ Send welcome letter to new members; include preference sheet and information sheet.

-Prepare on-going statistical report of lunch reservations for President.
+ Prepare on-going statistical report of lunch reservations for President.
 Update weekly.

-Send out invoices for those members who made a reservation but did not come to lunch.
+ Send out invoices for those members who made a reservation but did not come to lunch.

-Set up meetings with coffee, tea, water, cups and condiments.
+ Set up meetings with coffee, tea, water, cups and condiments.

-Maintain good relations and a positive attitude with Hoy Sherman personnel, as well as telephone receptionist and all club members.
+ Maintain good relations and a positive attitude with Hoy Sherman personnel, as well as telephone receptionist and all club members.

 DMWC Employee Handbook